Mac Fixes

-You finally did it—you put your phone down, fired up your Mac to start working, only for it to give up on you and shut down.
+You finally did it—you put your phone down, fired up your Mac to start working, only for your Mac to keep shutting down.
 And it’s not the first time.
-It’s been randomly shutting down of late, so you’ve finally had enough and Googled what to do—which is why you’re here.
+Your Mac randomly shuts down on a regular basis now, so you’ve finally had enough and Googled what to do—which is why you’re here.
 You’ve come to the right place.

 Before we begin